 This prohibition of the divulgation of the nominee's name applies to the Nobel Committee only.
-As the DPI never expected the drugs pacifists nominated in the past to be awarded the prize, like Evo Morales in 1994 and José Mujica in 2014, the main reason for the nomination campaigns our Institute organized was the publicity surrounding the nominees, meant to bestow an aura of respectability upon them.
+As the DPI never expected the drugs pacifists nominated in the past, like Evo Morales in 1994 and José Mujica in 2014, to be awarded the prize - given the prohibitionist beliefs at that time of the Norwegian Parliament from which the members of the Nobel Committee are recruited- the main reason for the nomination campaigns it organized was the publicity surrounding the nominees, which was meant to bestow an aura of respectability upon them.
+Senator de Lima however has not been presented as a drugs pacifist because her defense of persecuted minorities encompasses all social groups that are the victims of human rights abuses in the Philippines, as these equally may be the target of extrajudicial killings of the presumed "war on drugs".

 Senator de Lima's chances to be awarded the Nobel are not mortgaged in advance as she is not presented as a proponent of a free drug policy but as a human rights advocate.
-Moreover, in an earlier personal conversation with the Nobel Committee, the DPI was told that no objections existed against disclosures about the nominee by the nominators, which disclosures are of their own responsibility.
+Moreover, in earlier phone conversations with the Nobel Committee, the DPI was told that no objections existed against disclosures about the nominee by the nominators, which disclosures are of their own responsibility.

-The DPI is pleased to publicize one of the letters of nomination.
-Please find herewith the endorsement of senator de Lima's own political family, Liberal International, by its president, Ms. Hakima El Haité
+Without violating the Nobel procedures and compromising the chances of the candidate, the DPI is pleased to publicize one of the letters of nomination.
+Please find herewith the endorsement by senator de Lima's own political family, <a href="https://example.com/Liberal\Libera